JagsJulia/Jags.jl/README.md

 Jags.jl really only consists of 2 functions, Jagsmodel() and jags().

-Jagsmodel() is used to define and set up basic structure to run a simulation.
+Jagsmodel() is used to define and set up the basic structure to run a simulation.
 The full signature of Jagsmodel() is:
 ```
 function Jagsmodel(;